This live, online course will help you create thought-provoking scenarios that clients and learners love. No more information dumps!

 If you design training for adults in the business world, this course is for you.
 If you work in education, the course probably won’t apply to you (why not?).

 You’ll need a project to work on and access to a subject matter expert (SME) for that project.
-Before the course starts, you’ll see a calendar that will help you schedule meetings with your SME.
+Your prework will include a calendar that will help you schedule meetings with your SME.
+(What type of project works best?)

 What you’ll do